djaus2/Azure.IoTHub.Toolbox/DNCore_DeviceApp/README.md

 ## For the Toolbox:
 - Create folder Properties off this app's root and Unzip PublishProfiles.zip into it.
-- Build the Publish profiles and copy folders (except Assets) in *This project root*\bin\Release\netcoreapp2.2 to *Toolbox root*(\Devices.
+- Build the Publish profiles and copy folders (except Assets) in *This project root*\bin\Release\netcoreapp2.2 to <br>
+*Toolbox root*(\Devices.
-- The published builds wil then be listed on the Deploy page of the Toolbox
+- The published builds will then be listed on the Deploy page of the Toolbox